nodeschool/email/README.md

 ### Manual

 The [update](./update) directory contains a simple node program that you run and provide a domain (`update/update.js nodeschool.io`) which will read the aliases, fetch the list of mail routes from mailgun and update the routes to make sure they match the required aliases.

+A `MAILGUN_API_KEY` environment variable should be set or a _credentials.json_ file needs to exist in the same directory containing an `"api-key"` property for the [mailgun](http://www.mailgun.com/) account managing the nodeschool.io MX servers.

 ## License & copyright